beporter/CakePHP-EnvAwareness/slides/env-aware-cake-apps.md

 _Reduce the risk of "missing" a config that is defined in multiple places to the minimum possible._

+^ Good example of this is `debug`.
+It defaults to `false` in app.php, and is selectively turned on in development, testing and review environments.

 ---
 ## Support untracked overrides for testing and security